Skip to content

 Quick Dinners

-Microwaves are so renowned for their efficiency that many food production companies have invented a line of microwaveable dinners, including pad thai dishes, pizza, and even mashed potatoes, which can be hot and ready in a microwave oven in as little as ten minutes!
+Microwaves are so renowned for their efficiency that many food production companies have invented a line of microwaveable dinners, including pad Thai dishes, pizza, and even mashed potatoes, which can be hot and ready in a microwave oven in as little as ten minutes!

 Convenient Sizing

-Though it may not be able to fit and cook an entire turkey or large meals, a microwave is typically compact enough to fit into a small space or in the cabinet layout of small kitchens.
+Though it may not be able to fit and cook an entire turkey or large meal, a microwave is typically compact enough to fit into a small space or in the cabinet layout of small kitchens.

 Types of Microwave Ovens

 There are many types of microwave ovens to choose from.
-Choose from a decor color to the standard stainless steel option, they take up less space, use less energy, and take less time to teach the whole family how to use.
+Choose from a decor color to the standard stainless steel option; they take up less space, use less energy, and take less time to teach the whole family how to use.

 Cons of a Microwave